Each year, on February 14th, Last Chance for Animals (LCA)

 Free-roaming dogs can get caught up in a scent, or suddenly chase a cat or squirrel, only to find themselves lost, or worse—stolen.
 Be sure to always check all harnesses, collars, and leash clips before heading out to be sure they are sturdy and working properly.

 Take inventory of the type of yard you have.
 Is the fence “dog-proofed?”
 Is your yard visible from the road?
 Is there a locking gate latch?
 Do you have a videocam?
 Get in your car or walk around to see what a stranger may see as they pass by your property.
 Secure any visible or open areas.

 While a pet should be a forever member of a family, there are times when extenuating circumstances lead to an animal needing to be rehomed or placed in foster care.
 To help, reach out and get in touch with the nearest rescue organization.

-• Create an online notice with info on photo of pet to be share via social media.
+Create an online notice with info on a photo of your pet to be shared via social media.

 For More Info: